 The good news is that anyone who believes in Jesus for the forgiveness of any wrongdoing he/she has done in life can share in His resurrection.
 Through Jesus one is able to approach God and live with Him forever.
 Since God is holy and demands that anyone who approaches Him be holy, one must be clothed with the holiness and righteousness of Jesus.
 The garments of Jesus' holiness and righteousness are free to anyone who believes in Him.

 After Jesus rose from the dead, He spent forty days on this earth before He ascended into heaven.
 He promised He would come again for those who believe in Him and gather them to Himself in the new perfect and sinless paradise, which He intends to create at the end of time.
-This world will be destroyed, along with those who refuse to believe in Him.
+This world will be destroyed, and those who refused to believe in Him will be punished forever.

 Since we believe in Jesus Christ, we have no fear of death.
 We will die, of course, but death is not the end.
 We believe that those who have died in Christ are living with Him now in a spiritual state in heaven and await a bodily resurrection.
 Upon our death, we too will go to be with Jesus in heaven.